Career Definition for a Nuclear Equipment Technician

 Nuclear Medicine Technologist

 Nuclear engineers apply their knowledge of nuclear energy, its behavior and uses to industrial, medical, transportation and aerospace problems.
 They may work in research and development, such as looking at ways to dispose of nuclear waste or ways to improve diagnostic imaging, or in applied settings, such as nuclear plant operations.
 Nuclear engineers must have at least a bachelor's degree in nuclear engineering.
-The BLS predicts that nuclear engineering jobs will decrease 4% from 2014-2024.
-The agency also reports that nuclear engineers earned a median salary of $102,950 in 2015.
+The BLS predicts that nuclear engineering jobs will increase 4% from 2016-2026.
+The agency also reports that nuclear engineers earned a median salary of $105,810 in 2017.